 Discussion

 [Deficits in Neglect go beyond attention] The inability to orient spatial attention to left visual space has long been considered the hallmark deficit of unilateral neglect [@Danckert2006].
 As outlined earlier, research has increasingly questioned the notion that this particular deficit characterizes the primary, or even cardinal characteristic of the disorder.
-The damage that often leads to the disorder happens to straddle the border between the two visual systems as they differentiate dorsally and ventrally [@Danckert2010].
-It is therefore perfectly placed to not only interfere with both systems, but potentially corrupt late-stage communication between the systems, producing deficits that cannot be accounted for by simplistic single-system, or single-domain, models.
+The damage that often leads to neglect happens to straddle the border between the two visual systems as they differentiate dorsally and ventrally [@Danckert2010].
+It is therefore perfectly placed to not only interfere with both systems, but potentially corrupt late-stage communication between the dorsal and ventral streams, producing deficits that cannot be accounted for by simplistic single-system, or single-domain, models.

-In chapter 1, patients with neglect are demonstrated to exhibit complex deficits in visual working memory.
-Namely, when compared with controls, they more often fail to successfully recall and report the colour of stimuli after a delay.
-They also mis-report colours when asked to recall stimuli from a given location, instead reporting colours of stimuli from other, competing, locations.
-While the first deficit appears to demonstrate a simple deficit of visual working memory, the latter probably represents a somewhat more complex problem of binding visual information in working memory (colour and spatial location).
-The experiment also supports the notion that these working memory deficits are not likely to somehow be down-stream effects of more basic spatial attention deficits.
-The severity of the visual working memory deficits from one patient to the next did not follow in the same magnitude from deficits on covert orienting, but appeared to be relatively independent.
+In chapter 1, patients with neglect demonstrated complex deficits in visual working memory.
+Namely, when compared with controls, they failed to successfully recall and report the colour of stimuli after a delay.
+They also mis-reported colours when asked to recall stimuli from a given location, instead reporting colours of stimuli from other, competing, locations.
+While the first deficit appears to demonstrate a simple deficit of visual working memory, the latter probably represents a somewhat more complex problem of binding visual information (colour and location) in working memory.
+The experiment also supports the notion that these working memory deficits are not likely to be down-stream effects of more basic spatial attention deficits.
+The severity of the visual working memory deficits from one patient to the next did not correlate with the magnitude of deficits observed on covert orienting, but appeared to be relatively independent.

 [Prisms are limited] Thus far, one of the most promising treatments for rehabilitating neglect has been prism adaptation [tk "the most" too strong?].
 The reason prism adaptation has appeared so successful, however, may have been a result of the fact that much of the research has been restricted to tests that effectively measure deficits of spatial attention.
-Besides the popular covert orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying.
-Tasks that are, by their very nature, sensitive to an inability to orient to the left.
-Chapter 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing.
-Tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008, @Clower1996].
-The experiment replicated the rather established literature finding that prisms produced a change in the line bisection task, a deficit that is likely driven, at least in part, by an inability to orient leftward, though the effect was far from clear-cut.
-However, when examining the deficits of spatial working memory in right space, and temporal estimation, two tasks presumably un-influenced by deficits of leftward orienting, prisms appeared to lack any significant rehabilitative function.
+Besides the popular covert orienting task, researchers have often used clinical paper-and-pencil tests such as object cancellation, figure drawing or copying, tasks that are, by their very nature, sensitive to an inability to orient to the left.
+Chapter 2 investigated whether or not prism adaptation would produce a measurable effect on tasks thought to measure ventral-stream dependant processing – spatial working memory and temporal estimations – tasks that would presumably not be improved by remediation of spatial attention in the dorsal stream, the apparent target of prisms [@Danckert2008, @Clower1996].
+The experiment replicated the finding that prisms produced a change in line bisection performance, a deficit that is likely driven, at least in part, by an inability to orient leftward, though the effect was far from clear-cut.
+However, when examining the deficits of spatial working memory in right space, and temporal estimation, two tasks presumably unaffected by deficits of leftward orienting, prisms appeared to lack any significant rehabilitative function.
 Patients demonstrated extreme deficits on these two tasks both before and after prism adaptation.